pepe78/WideOpenThoughts/README.md

 > ./compile.sh

-To Compile on Windows, open sln solution.
+To compile on Windows, open sln solution.

 To run training using your train and test data from command line execute: